TuinboonDev/hack-rtl/website/README.md

-# Hack RTL Website
+# Waveband Website

-The Hack RTL website is based on [this website](https://vineysws.vercel.app).
+The Waveband website is based on [this website](https://vineysws.vercel.app).